 Mineralocorticoids are primarily involved in the regulation of electrolyte and water balance by modulating ion transport in the epithelial cells of the collecting ducts of the kidney.
 The use of mineralocorticoid drugs in limited to their replacement therapy in acute adrenal crisis and Addison disease.

-Due to these number of roles played by corticosteroids in the human body, it is evident that they are widely used in medical practice for treatment of various diseases and due to this, their side-effects, in turn, have become another, rather more significant medical issue that requires special attention.
+Due to these number of roles played by corticosteroids in the human body, it is evident that they are widely used in medical practice for the treatment of various diseases and due to this, their side-effects, in turn, have become another, rather more significant medical issue that requires special attention.

 Glucocorticoids have widespread endocrine and non-endocrine effects via genomic/indirect and non-genomic/direct effects over the body.
 The direct effects of glucocorticoids are acute (within minutes), usually occur at high doses and are as follows: